visva-dev/Blog-About-Cats/README.md

 ## Video presentation of the project

 Click the following [Video presentation link](https://www.loom.com/share/a6f4c7ca3b2a4acea1261b766476a7c9) to see Video presentation of the project.

-## Live Demo

-Click the following [link](https://blogaboutcats.herokuapp.com/) to see live version of the site.
-To check website functionality you can use TestUser which is already created:
-`email: test2@test.com`
-`password: asdfasdf`

 #### To get this project on your local machine, follow these steps:
 1. To get this project up and running locally, you should have [Ruby](https://www.ruby-lang.org/en/) installed on your computer.